-Fall and Spring Semester Summer Term

-Weeks 1 & 2: 100% refund Week 1: 100% refund Week 3: 40% refund Week 2: 20% refund
+Fall and Spring SemesterWeeks 1 & 2: 100% refundWeek 3:40% refundWeek 4:20% refundAfter Week 4:0% refund

-Week 4: 20% refund After Week 4: 0% refund
+Summer Term Week 1: 100% refund Week 2: 20% refund

 NOTE: The student's allocation of any refund is distributed only after the requirements of federal and non-federal aid programs are satisfied.
 See the Return of Funds Policy for additional information.